 The Division of Neonatology in the Department of Pediatrics is quite proud of our new, beautiful, and state-of-the-art, 80 bed, single-family NICU, located in the recently opened South Pavilion at Women and Infants Hospital.
-View this virtual tour of the new South Pavilion to see what we are so proud of and excited about!
 An article entitled "Room to Grow" from a recent issue of Brown Medicine also spotlights the new NICU.

 We boast a robust research environment, affording fellows to conduct research with experienced investigators in a wide range of clinical and basic science research, including: developmental biology, fetal endocrinology and metabolism, perinatal cardiovascular regulation, perinatal brain development and maturation, developmental immunology, hematology, molecular genetics, reproductive endocrinology, neonatal neurodevelopment and behavior.
 Review a PDF of active research projects available for fellow involvement.